Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 In the next step of the tutorial, you are going to clone a wCCD demo front-end written with the React library and run it locally.
 The demo front-end has the required packages installed to connect to the Concordium browser wallet and implements common flows to deal with the different states that the browser wallet could be in.
-For example, the front-end will show a red text and a ``connect`` button when the side is loaded.
-It has flows to react to the events when the user switches the network or account in the browser wallet or connects/disconnects the browser wallet to update the front-end state accordingly.
+For example, the front-end will prompt (displaying a ``connect`` button and a red explanatory text) the user to connect to the browser wallet when loading the website.
+Furthermore, the front-end has flows to react to the events when the user switches the network or account in the browser wallet or connects/disconnects the browser wallet to update the front-end state accordingly.